+Eligible Edmonds CC employees are offered insurance through the Public Employees Benefits Board (PEBB) program.
 Coverage begins the first day of the month following the date of hire.
 If the date of hire is the first working day of the month, coverage begins immediately.
-Spouse or same-sex domestic partner, and dependent children are eligible for coverage.
+Upon verification your spouse, same-sex domestic partner, and dependent children are also eligible for coverage.

 Long-term Disability (LTD) Insurance

 Basic LTD insurance costs you nothing; coverage is part of your benefits package.
 Should you lose your income, an approved basic coverage claim pays you, after a 90 day waiting period, $240 per month (it pays less if your salary is below $4,800 per year).